Cryptography¶

 Ancient Origins¶

 Throughout history, cryptography has been intimately linked with military and diplomatic needs.
 The practice of obscuring messages to prevent adversaries from understanding sensitive information became increasingly sophisticated over time.
-During World War II, cryptography reached new levels of importance with the development of mechanical encryption devices.
+During World War II, cryptography reached unprecedented levels of importance with the development of mechanical encryption devices.

 Mathematical Foundations¶

 The transition from mechanical cryptography to mathematical cryptography began in earnest after World War II.
-In 1948, Claude Shannon published his groundbreaking work on information theory, which provided the first rigorous mathematical framework for understanding secure communication.
-Shannon demonstrated that cryptographic security could be analyzed using mathematical principles, establishing that certain systems could achieve "perfect secrecy" when properly implemented.
+In 1948, Claude Shannon published his landmark paper, "A Mathematical Theory of Communication," which provided the first rigorous mathematical framework for understanding secure communication.
+Shannon is considered the "father of information theory," and his work revolutionized the way we understand and measure information.

 Modern Cryptography¶